Welcome to West Side Preschool

 What are benefits of a Co-Op?

-1. Parents have the opportunity to see their child in a setting different from most others.
+1. Parents have the opportunity to see their child in the classroom setting.

-You will both learn from the teacher, curriculum, and the experience, all while making friends!
+You and your child will be learning from the teacher, the curriculum, and the experience, all while making friends!
 We appreciate the variety of helpers our families provide- Moms, Dads and Grandparents.
 Your child’s experienced is enriched by the diversity of our family participants.

 2. Our classes have a higher adult to child ratio than most early childhood programs.

 3. Our high adult to child ratio also allows for more frequent and positive social interactions and growth.

 Children receive the attention they desire and the freedom to play quietly and independently.
 We allow space in our daily schedules for free choice with play, art projects, and toys.
 It is a joy to watch your child progress through the year and learn to interact with their peers and trusted adults.

 Let us show you why we love being a co-operative preschool!